 In narrowing it down to seven breeds, I have used the following criteria to pinpoint those I believe to be the best bang for your buck!

-- Cost of chicks- average price of the chicks chosen here are $2-4/chick.
+- Cost of chicks- the average price of the chicks chosen here is $2-4/chick.

 - Early maturation of birds.